larsbs/graysql/README.md

 - [x] Add support for non nullable args in mutations and queries.
 - [ ] Implement Graylay and LoadFromDir.
 - [ ] Document Plugin API.
+- [ ] Provide an async version of LoadFromDir.

 ## License ##